Euro zone rebuffs Spanish talk of new Greek bailout

 "I think we now have all our hands full to make this succeed and that's what I'm concentrating on," she said when asked about a third package at a news conference with European Commission President Jean-Claude Juncker in Brussels.

-"It is premature to talk about a third program," he said.
+"It is premature to talk about a third programme," he said.
 "That is speculation that is best avoided."

 REFORM PLAN WORRIES